Skip to main content

 Domestic Violence

-Prohibits knowingly causing or attempting to cause physical harm to a family or household member.
-Also covers recklessly causing serious physical harm.
-Can result in criminal charges, mandatory protection orders, and firearm prohibitions.
+Prohibits knowingly causing or attempting to cause physical harm to a family or household member, recklessly causing serious physical harm, and certain threats by force.
+Domestic-violence cases can involve bond restrictions, temporary protection-order requests, and qualifying federal firearm consequences.

 Case Types We Handle